tgallagher2017/11ty-lit/README.md

-# 11ty and Lit
+# 11ty and Lit and Typescript

-This repo is an example of using 11ty and Lit together.
+This repo is an example of using 11ty and Lit together with typecript.

 ## Technologies